 My long-term, pie-in-the-sky goal is Daggerfall in Space, with fun gameplay.
 Now, this is frankly a little crazy, but it’s not impossible- the only thing standing in my way is money / opportunity.
 Until I hit it big, the game will proceed slowly with incremental advancements that will be each fun in their own regard.

 Currently I’m working on the items in the Rodina Roadmap, which is driving towards a big medium-term goal: Ship Boarding!
 This means that I’m working on NPCs, NPC combat, Procedural Interiors, etc. I’d like to allow the player to engage in gunfights with aliens, and explore caves on the planet surfaces.
 It would also be amazing to also have bases on the planets to invade.
-These would all be procedurally generated and the gameplay would have a simple arcade-y flavor, the way the ship combat currently has.
+Big job!
+It will probably take a while.